ayohana/portfolio/README.md

 * Clone this repository.
 * Open index.html in your browser of choice.

+Or simply copy the following link into your web browser: https://ayohana.github.io/portfolio

 ## Known Bugs

 No known bugs at this time.